qgis/QGIS-Mac-Packager/README.md

 Set of scripts to create MacOS standalone QGIS package (dmg)

 To know when we release, see [QGIS release schedule](https://www.qgis.org/en/site/getinvolved/development/roadmap.html#release-schedule)

-# Building OSGeo dependencies and QGIS for development

-see [builder/README.md]

 # How to report issues